What do you need to do?

 We await to see if dentists will be included in any of these proposals, and we remain concerned that by targeting access to flexibility, the DHSC is opening itself up to legal challenges from members who will not be able to access these flexibilities.

-We continue to ask for a fairer deal for dentistry, no dentist should lose out on their pension simply for working hard to ensure NHS patients have been treated.
+We continue to campaign for pensions tax reform and ask for a fairer deal for dentistry, no dentist should lose out on their pension simply for working hard to ensure NHS patients have been treated.

 Keep up to date